 Although it is rarely mentioned, the physical presence rule has…well…a big presence.
 Businesses are aware of it when they decide where to locate warehouses and sales reps.
 Local merchants complain that it lets online sellers avoid sales taxes.
 Consumers rarely report the taxes they were supposed to pay.
 And states like South Dakota without an income tax especially need the extra revenue.

 Responding, the Wayfair side says the change is too unsettling.
 With 12,000 different taxing jurisdictions, small online firms would have a daunting task.
 And furthermore, they all would have to absorb the cost of buying and implementing new software for countless products in multiple municipalities with different tax rates.
 States without a sales tax– Montana, New Hampshire, Oregon, and Delaware–would have to decide what to do.
 And we have courts that hesitate to change a 50 year old precedent.
 (Amazon already collects sales taxes in the 45 states that have them.)

 Our Bottom Line: Fiscal Policy

-When we slice away all of the complexities, it all comes down to fiscal policy tradeoffs.
+When we slice away all of the complexities, it comes down to fiscal policy tradeoffs.
 States and local governments can spend less or borrow and tax more.
 The Supreme Court will soon help them decide which it will be.